nix-community/nix-on-droid/README.md

 and specify the parent directory URL during the installation.
 To re-trigger the installation, you can use
 'clear data' on the Android app (after backing stuff up, obviously).
-Now that we have an upgrade path for everything, this should not be needed anymore.

 If you want to change the nix-on-droid channel to your custom one, you can do that either with `nix-channel` after the installation,